atw1020/sente/docs/tutorial/sgf.rst

 The ``sgf`` (Smart Game Format) Module
 ======================================

-.. warning:: the Sente SGF parser is currently highly specialized **only stone placement data** and ignores lots of data included in SGF files including messages and metadata.
+.. warning:: the Sente SGF parser is currently highly specialized **only stone placement data** and ignores lots of data included in SGF files including game messages, triangle, circle and other markers.

 The ``sente.sgf`` module contains functions for parsing SGF (Smart Game Format) Files.
 SGF is a standard encoding for go games that is capable of encoding "forked" go games in addition to a raw sequence of moves.